 - Contact firstname.lastname@example.org with any questions.

 If the Office of Research receives more potential submissions than the campus is authorized to submit, pre-proposals will be requested and an ad-hoc review panel will be scheduled.
 If a pre-proposal was not initially requested, the Office of Research will request the appropriate materials from the applicants and set a deadline.
+If no campus submissions are received, the campus spot(s) will be given on a first-come basis.

 The Office of Research will determine if a campus competition is warranted based on the number of applications received by the deadline and the agency guidelines.
 Participants will be notified no later than two business days following the internal deadline about the need for a campus review, including the full list of applications (investigators and project title) that will be participating in the campus competition.